 PGY 5 - Senior Resident

-- Begin planning/formulating a research/academic plan for the following year (during last 3 months).
+- Begin planning/formulating a research/academic plan for the following year (during last three months).

-- Devote 1 day per week to teaching in the outpatient clinics.
+- One day per week devoted to teaching in the outpatient clinics.

 - Attend all mandatory neurosurgical/neuroscience conferences.

 - Prepare lectures for journal club, ethics, spine and M&M conferences.

 - Attend all outpatient clinics with assigned faculty.

 - Take call with junior residents under direct attending faculty supervision.